Create a batch

-Create a batch, scan barcodes, QR codes, NFC tags, or Bluetooth scanner input, handle duplicates your way, and export the result to CSV, TXT, or XLSX without accounts or server storage.
+Create a batch, scan barcodes, QR codes, or NFC tags, add codes manually when needed, handle duplicates your way, and export the result to CSV, TXT, or XLSX without accounts or server storage.

 Built for inventory counts, NFC asset checks, field audits, barcode-to-Excel workflows, events, collections, and any job that ends in a clean export